 Finally, with respect to auctioneers, Code Section 12-36-70 defines the term "retailer" to include every person "selling or auctioning tangible personal property whether owned by the person or others."
 In addition, Code Section 40-6-20 specifically states that the provisions Chapter 6 of Title 40, which governs auctioneers, apply to auctions conducted by a licensed auctioneer on behalf of a charitable, civic, or religious organization.
-As such, a licensed auctioneer is liable for the sales tax on the "gross proceeds of sales" of the items sold at an auction he is conducting on behalf of a nonprofit organization, whether or not he is donating his time and expertise, if the licensed auctioneer is engaged in the business of selling tangible personal property at retail or is conducting the auction on behalf of his employer (e.g. an auction house) who is engaged in the business of selling tangible personal property at retail.
-However, if a nonprofit organization does not use a licensed auctioneer, or uses a licensed auctioneer who is not engaged in the business of selling tangible personal property at retail, then the nonprofit organization is liable for the sales tax on such sales unless the nonprofit organization qualifies for the exemption from the tax under Code Section 12-36-2120(41).
+As such, a licensed auctioneer is liable for the sales tax on the "gross proceeds of sales" of the items sold at an auction he is conducting on behalf of a nonprofit organization, whether or not he is donating his time and expertise.
+However, if a nonprofit organization does not use a licensed auctioneer, but conducts its auction without a licensed auctioneer, then the nonprofit organization is liable for the sales tax on such sales unless the nonprofit organization qualifies for the exemption from the tax under Code Section 12-36-2120(41).